neilveil/express-tools/readme.md

 `ET_PERSISTENT_ID` (yes | no) Default: no

 Each response returned from the server has an unique integral ID.
 But it's stored in the memory, so when the server restarts it again starts from 1.
-So to persist it's value, it need to be stored on the server which creates a `.sfe` at root of the project.
+So to persist it's value, it need to be stored on the server which creates a `.et` at root of the project.

 ---